It’s through mistakes that you actually can grow. You have to get bad in order to get good.

 I am a Digital Product Designer.
 As a well-rounded interaction designer, I make sure that systems, interfaces, language and graphics are friendly, emotive, aesthetically pleasing, clear, on-brand and usable - with a touch of mellow.

 I'm primarily a Visual Designer with extensive education in user experience & interaction design.
-This means that my design is in the details.
-I believe that design must support functionality, and vice versa.
+Based on user-centric design, I make sure that design supports functionality, and functionality supports design.

 Bringing technology closer to you is important in today's hi-tech society.
 Making the human interaction with digital artefacts more natural and easier to use.